IAmAnthem/CanineCalculations/ReadMe.md

 My initial efforts are to develop the logic for automating the cacluation of trait values and checking to ensure pets are unrelated for breeding.
 ## Why do we need scripts?
+### Trait Values
+Players develop more certainty in their 'compare' ability the more puppies they have.
+Once the comparison is *certain* (instead of *think* or *feel*) you can definately use the Stat script.
+If you are still in *think* or *feel* your results are shifted by some unknown amount, which may vary per-reboot.
+More research is required.

 The players can only see a description of the difference between canines, not the actual values.
 - "totally inferior"
 - "very inferior"